-Crystal Brown is the Vice President of Business & Investor Development for the Decatur-Morgan County Chamber of Commerce.
+Crystal Brown is the Vice President of Development for the Decatur-Morgan County Chamber of Commerce.

 She currently serves on the board of directors for the Chamber of Commerce Association of Alabama and the Community Free Clinic of Decatur-Morgan County.
 She has actively served on boards for the American Heart Association, the Volunteer Center of Morgan County, Parents and Children Together and as chairman of the board for the Decatur-Morgan County Chamber of Commerce.

-Ms. Brown is a graduate of the University of Alabama and Leadership Alabama.
-Ms. Brown resides in Decatur.
+Mrs. Brown is a graduate of the University of Alabama and Leadership Alabama.
+She resides in Decatur.

 Board Position: Congressional District 6

 Occupation: Director, Industrial Business Development, BL Harbert International, LLC | Current Term: 2019-2023

 Birmingham, AL 35243